2025 Surveillance Data for West Nile virus in Manitoba

 No trapping

 Permanent mosquito traps are set up in 21 community areas in southern Manitoba to monitor Culex tarsalis mosquitoes, the mosquitoes that are most likely to transmit West Nile virus to humans in Manitoba.
-The above table will represent the average number of Cx. tarsalis mosquitoes per trap catch for the week by health region and provides a relative measure of the activity levels of Cx. tarsalis from one region to another and over time.
-This measure is an indicator as to whether Cx. tarsalis mosquito populations are rising or falling or staying steady.
-It should be noted that these health region averages provide an approximate indication of the number of Cx. tarsalis in the health region, counts in specific locations within the health region will vary depending on local conditions, temperature, precipitation, etc.
+The above table represents the average number of Cx. tarsalis mosquitoes per trap catch for the week by health region and provides a relative measure of the activity levels of Cx. tarsalis between regions and over time.
+This measure indicates if Cx. tarsalis mosquito populations are rising or falling or staying steady.
+These averages provide an approximate indication of the number of Cx. tarsalis in each health region; counts in specific locations within the health region will vary depending on local conditions, temperature, precipitation, etc.

 Note: normally, two Centers for Disease Control (CDC) mosquito traps baited with carbon dioxide are run for two nights each week in each Manitoba community except Winnipeg and Brandon (where proportionately more traps are used because of larger community size).